rankingdigitalrights/index2018/app/report/company-report-cards/index.md

 # 10. Company Report Cards

-The 2017 Index measures if and how companies disclose their commitments, policies, and practices that affect users’ freedom of expression and privacy across 35 indicators in three main categories: [Governance](http://google.com), [Freedom of Expression](), and [Privacy]().
-Each category contains indicators measuring company disclosure for that category; each indicator is comprised of a series of elements that measure company disclosure for that indicator.
+The 2018 Index ranks 22 internet, mobile, and telecommunications companies on their disclosed commitments and policies affecting users’ freedom of expression and privacy.
+For an analysis of each company’s performance in the Index, read each company’s individual report card in the [COMPANIES](/companies) section of the website.